 10. Parents Should Use The Child Swap Rooms

 If you are visiting Universal Orlando with young children who might not be able to ride all the rides, it doesn’t mean you can’t either.
 Parents can use the child swap rooms at Universal Orlando to take turns riding the rides while the other waits with the kids who can’t ride.
 You might have visited because of the kids, but that doesn’t mean you can’t have fun too!

 11. Eat at CityWalk

-The days of food at theme parks being overpriced and not that great is over with.
+The days of food at theme parks being overpriced and not that great are over with.
 Good food can be found throughout the parks, but our favorite restaurants are found in Universal’s CityWalk, located at the gates in front of both Islands of Adventure and Universal Studios Orlando.

 - Cowfish Sushi Burger Bar– A burger & sushi spot with funky toppings and awesome fresh rolls | TripAdvisor Reviews